 He delivered the Commencement (graduation) speech at the University of San Diego in May 2015 and TEDx talks at TEDxAmsterdamEd and TEDxBangaloreSalon.
 His writing has been published in Forbes, the Stanford Social Innovation Review, MIT’s Innovations Journal, India Today, and the India Development Review.
 He has been interviewed in The Huffington Post, Vanity Fair, Forbes, and CNBC Africa.

-Roshan has studied and worked on every continent (aside from Antarctica, where he hopes to travel next) and a cricket junkie.
-He is the author of the novel Such a Lot of World.
+Roshan has studied and worked on every continent (aside from Antarctica, where he hopes to travel next) and is a hopeless cricket junkie.

 He is the author of three books: ‘Such a Lot of World‘, a novel, ‘Your Work Begins at No’, a collection of essays on social impact education, and the most recent ‘The New Reason to Work’, co-authored with Ilaina Rabbat.